codaamok/YNABNotifications/README.md

 # Set up

-1. Create Azure Function App
+1. Create Azure Function App and give it a managed identity
 2. Create Azure Key Vault and configure to use new RBAC access policy
 3. Delegate Azure Function App `Key Vault Secrets User` role
 4. Create secrets for YNAB API, Pushover app and user keys